 Inventories primarily consist of aviation fuel and logs for resale.
-Inventories are valued at average cost as of June 30, 2016.
-Average cost for all items is updated continuously in the Airport Board's software.
+Inventories are valued at the lower of cost or market as of June 30, 2017.

 1. Summary of Significant Accounting Policies (Continued)

 G. Capital Assets

 Capital assets, which include land, land improvements, buildings, building improvements, furniture, office equipment, machinery, equipment, and infrastructure assets (roads and bridges), that have a useful life of more than one reporting period based on the government's capitalization policy, are reported in the applicable financial statements.
 Such assets are recorded at historical cost or estimated historical cost when purchased or constructed.